DelaCruz-Rashelle/IDAST/docs/api-guide/PANEL_QUESTIONS_ANSWERS.md

 ### Important Points to Remember

 1. **History data is stored in the cloud database** - safe and permanent
-2. **Grid price is stored on ESP32** - survives power cycles
+2. **Grid price is stored in the cloud database** - primary storage location, survives power cycles
+3. **Device name is stored in the cloud database** - saved when user clicks "Start Charging"
-3. **Real-time data is automatically saved** - backend stores all telemetry
+4. **Real-time data is automatically saved** - backend stores all telemetry
-4. **If ESP32 is reset** - history data is safe in the cloud database
+5. **If ESP32 is reset** - history data, grid price, and device name are safe in the cloud database
-5. **No USB or tunneling needed** - ESP32 runs independently via MQTT
+6. **No USB or tunneling needed** - ESP32 runs independently via MQTT

 **In simple terms:** The ESP32 sends data via MQTT, the backend saves it in the cloud, and the dashboard displays it.
-Data is safe in the cloud even if the ESP32 is reset.
+User settings (grid price, device name) and history data are all safe in the cloud database even if the ESP32 is reset.

 ---

 ## Quick Summary

 ### 1. BATELEC Grid Price
-- **Where it comes from:** User types it in the dashboard
+- **Where it comes from:** User types it in the dashboard (no default value)
-- **Where it's saved:** Inside the ESP32 device's permanent memory
+- **Where it's saved:** MySQL database (`grid_price` table) on backend server + ESP32 (if MQTT enabled)
+- **How to save:** User must click "Save" button after entering price
-- **Stays saved:** Yes, even after power cycles
+- **Stays saved:** Yes, permanently in cloud database, even after power cycles

 ### 2. API/History Location
 - **Where it is:** On the backend server at `/api/history.csv`